-When something goes wrong in the process and the cell has visible abnormalities it is called dysplasia.
+Cervical cancer is the uncontrolled growth of abnormal cells in the cervix.
+The cervix is the womb's opening that sits at the bottom of the uterus.
+Cervical cancer is a leading cause of death among women.
+When something goes wrong in the process of cell growth, it has visible abnormalities, and it is called dysplasia.
 Dysplasia refers to the level of severity in the change of precancerous cells.
 It can range from mild to severe and depending on the diagnosis, it is what treatment should follow.

 The most common type of cervical cancer is squamous cell carcinoma.
 It originates from the cells that line the cervix surface and cause abnormal tissue growth.
 Squamous cell carcinoma is responsible for more than half of all cervical cancer cases.
 It is usually diagnosed in advanced stages.

 Adenocarcinoma accounts for about 30% of cervical cancers, and it begins within the cells that produce mucus in the cervix, which open during menstruation to allow passage of menstrual fluid.
 Adenocarcinoma forms in the glandular cells of the cervical canal.
 This type of cancer can also cause abnormal tissue growth.